prajwal-choudhari-comprinno/tevico-community/README.md

 ## To install all providers
 tevico install providers

-## To install all scans
+## To install all checks
-tevico install scans
+tevico install checks
 ```

 ### `add`: Add an entity to the project